Simon-He95/pi/README.md

 - Support npm dependency installation, uninstallation and execution
 - Support pnpm dependency installation, uninstallation and execution
 - Support yarn dependency installation, uninstallation and execution
+- Automatically handle the difference between yarn and pnpm w and W according to the current directory and environment and will repair the monorepo installation

 ## Demo